 - Where possible, grants are made for specific projects or items of equipment, etc, particularly of a more permanent nature.
 Contributions to general funds are rarely made.

 - Financial assistance cannot be given to meet travelling expenses.

 In addition to the above, the local Advisory Committee will not normally fund:

-- Organisations or individuals based outside Co.
+- Community groups/clubs/associations or individuals based outside Co.
 Londonderry

 - Political parties or political lobbying

 - Statutory or corporate bodies where the body involved is under a statutory or legal duty to incur the expenditure in question

 - Grant-making bodies to make grants on its behalf